awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

 Enable Custom App Analytics
 ---------------------------

 Instrument your code to capture app usage event information, including attributes you define.
 Use graphs of your custom usage event data  in the Amazon Pinpoint console.
-Visualize how your users' behavior aligns with a model you design using `Amazon Pinpoint Funnel Analytics <analytics-funnels.html>`__, Or use `stream the data <analytics-streaming.html>`__ for deeper analysis.
+Visualize how your users' behavior aligns with a model you design using `Amazon Pinpoint Funnel Analytics <https://docs.aws.amazon.com/pinpoint/latest/userguide/analytics-funnels.html>`__, or use `stream the data <https://docs.aws.amazon.com/pinpoint/latest/userguide/analytics-streaming.html>`__ for deeper analysis.

 Use the following steps to implement Amazon Pinpoint custom analytics for your app.